Soojin: Pre-debut

-2018–2020: Debut with (G)I-dle and solo activities
+2018–2020: Debut with (G)I-dle, and solo activities

 In 2018, she was revealed as a member of the girl group (G)I-dle.
 She debuted with the group on May 2, 2018, following the release of the group's debut mini album, I Am and its lead single "Latata".
 (G)I-dle made their debut stage performance on Mnet's M Countdown.

 In October 2020, Glance TV introduced their new fashion show Minnie Soojin's i'M THE TREND (민니 수진의 i'M THE TREND) and paired Seo and Minnie together.
-The duo will have a styling battle every time for the title of 'Trend Center', which is a combination of a trend setter and an idol center.
-In addition, the duo will revealed their styling secrets, various outfits, shopping tips and video pictorial 'Fashion Film'.
+The duo had a styling battle every time for the title of 'Trend Center', which is a combination of a trend setter and an idol center.
+In addition, the duo revealed their styling secrets, various outfits, shopping tips and video pictorial 'Fashion Film'.
 The show premiered on October 14 through Naver Style TV.

-On October 22, 2020, according to Cube Entertainment, Soojin was examined and treated at the hospital for a sprained ankle which she sustained during choreography practice.
-Soojin visited the hospital for examination and treatment.
-The agency said, "As a result of the examination by the medical staff, the ankle ligament has increased, and according to the opinion of the medical staff to wear a cast and protector until recovery, we will live with minimal movement for the time being and is unable to participate in the group's upcoming schedules, including '2020 LIVE in DMZ' on October 23 and '2020 K-Culture Festival' on October 24.

-2021–2022: Bullying scandal and departure from (G)I-dle and Cube Entertainment
+2021–2022: Bullying scandal, and departure from (G)I-dle and Cube Entertainment

 On March 4, 2021, it was announced that Soojin would temporarily halt all activities following allegations of bullying by former classmates.
 On August 14, Cube Entertainment announced that Soojin had officially withdrawn from (G)I-dle, though she will remain under the same agency.
-(G)I-dle will also continue its activities as a five-member girl group after her departure.
+(G)I-dle would continue its activities as a five-member girl group after her departure.

 On March 5, 2022, Cube Entertainment announced that they have officially terminated Soojin's contract after police investigations concluded that the accusers were not guilty of spreading false information.

-On September 8, 2022, Soojin's legal representative released a statement on her behalf that stated Soojin had never committed any act of school violence, and that Soojin would not proceed any further with legal action.
+On September 8, Soojin's legal representative released a statement on her behalf, stating that "the school's Autonomous Committee for School Violence Countermeasures found her not guilty.
+Instead, they discovered she had been a victim of bullying, and no further legal action will be pursued".

+2023–present: New agency, and solo debut

+On October 16, 2023, it was announced that Soojin signed an exclusive contract with BRD and was preparing to make her solo debut the same month.
+A dance performance video was released on October 25, entitled "Black Forest", teasing her upcoming solo debut.
+Her debut EP Agassy was released on November 8.

+On May 23, 2024, Soojin released her second EP Rizz, with the title track "Mona Lisa".

+On August 13, 2025, it was announced Soojin would release her first single Baditude on August 27.